Monday, 20 December 2021

 DIRECTION FOR WEB-TRAVELLERS:

 To resume daily titillations on our related blog 'Daily Illustrated Nonsense', click HERE.
 Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 to the present.
-(As of September 2023, there are over 1200 unique entries available on the Daily blog, and most of these are also presented here on 'Edifying Nonsense' in topic-based collections.)
-The 'Daily' format also has the advantage of including some videos and other material that are not shown here on this topic-based blog.
+(As of March 2024, there are over 1500 unique entries available on the Daily blog, and most of these are also presented here on 'Edifying Nonsense' in topic-based collections.)
+The 'Daily' format has the advantage of including song-lyrics, videos and other material that are not shown here on this topic-based blog.

-Friday 10 December 2021
+Friday, 10 December 2021

-To resume daily titillations on our blog 'Daily Illustrated Nonsense', click HERE.
-Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 to the present.
-(As of December 2022, there are over 1000 entries available on the Daily blog, and most of these are also presented here on 'Edifying Nonsense' in topic-based collections.)
+If you want to resume daily titillations on our blog 'Daily Illustrated Nonsense', click HERE.
+Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any week in the years 2020 and 2021.
+(There are now over 600 daily entries on the Daily blog, and most of these are also presented here on 'Edifying Nonsense' in topic-based collections.)

-Sunday 5 December 2021
+Sunday, 5 December 2021

 Grandpa Greg's Advanced Grammar: BINOMIAL EXPRESSIONS, part #1